-General health is more of a concern in Cambodia than most other parts of Southeast Asia, due to a lack of international-standard medical-treatment facilities, a prevalence of tropical diseases and poor sanitation.
-Once you venture into rural areas you are very much on your own, although most provincial capitals have a reasonable clinic these days.
+As compared to other parts of Southeast Asia, general health is more of a concern in Cambodia due to lack of international standard medical facilities, poor sanitation and a widespread presence of tropical diseases.
+Once you reach into rural areas, you are very much on your own, though most provincial capitals these days do possess a reasonable clinic.

-Cambodia is a pretty safe country for travelers these days.
-In the run-up to major festivals such as Pchum Ben or Chaul Chnam Khmer, there is a palpable increase in the number of robberies, particularly in Phnom Penh.
-Cambodians need money to buy gifts for relatives or to pay off debts, and for some individuals, theft is the quickest way to get this money.
-Be more vigilant at night at these times.
-Guard your smartphone vigilantly and don’t take valuables out with you unnecessarily.
+Cambodia these days is pretty safe for travelers.
+However, in major festivals such as Chaul Chnam Khmer or Pchum Ben, there is a noticeable increase in the number of robberies, especially in Phnom Penh.
+So, it is important to be more watchful at these times.
+Safeguard your smartphone and other valuable items carefully and don’t take them out with you unnecessarily.

-Given the number of guns in Cambodia, there is less armed theft than one might expect.
-Still, hold-ups and drive-by theft by motorcycle-riding tandems are a potential danger in Phnom Penh and Sihanoukville.
-There is no need to be paranoid, just cautious.
-Walking or riding alone late at night is not ideal, certainly not in rural areas.
+Given the number of guns in the country, there is less armed theft than one can expect in Cambodia.
+However, hold-ups and drive-by theft are still a potential danger in Sihanoukville and Phnom Penh.
+There is no need to be scared, just be cautious.
+Riding or walking alone late at night should be avoided, especially in rural areas.

-In Cambodian culture, Monks are revered and respected.
-It’s essential you treat them with the same level of respect.
-Women, in particular, need to be mindful around Monks.
-Please do not touch them or sit too close to them.
-Also, you should always ask before taking a photo of a Monk.
+In Cambodian culture, Monks are highly valued and respected.
+It is crucial that you treat them with the same amount of respect.
+Women, especially need to be careful around Monks.
+Make sure to neither touch them or sit too close to them.
+Moreover, one must always take permission prior to taking a photo of a Monk.

 Reviews of Leisure's Referral Service